 If you had a retail location, you would ask shoppers if they needed help or had questions you could answer.
 Use a pop-up to do the same.
 If you don’t have the staff to manage a live chat feature, a popup with a contact form or links to frequently asked questions can help with conversions.
 The information they need to make a purchase should be readily available to your website visitors.

-More Than Lead Capture
+How to Use Popups for More Than Lead Capture

 Popups can and should be used for more than capturing email addresses, although that’s a good start!